Here's Your Complete Preview Of This Week's Key Economic Events

 Economic Calendar

-- JOLTS Job Openings (Tues): Economists expect the Job Openings & Labour Turnover Survey to show there were 4.77 million job openings in October.
-From Credit Suisse: “Job openings declined in September to 4.7M, but the ratio of vacancies to unemployed workers rose to 0.51 — the highest level since March 2008.
-Along with the recent rapid declines in the unemployment rate, this report confirms that the US labour market has effectively recovered to “normal” cyclical conditions.
-Importantly, the rate of job quits rose sharply in September after stagnating for 11 months.
-Hiring rates also reversed their recent decline.
-Labour-turnover indicators can provide early signs of wage pressure and if this pickup is sustained it will add to the evidence that wage acceleration is likely in 2015.”
+- Vehicle Sales (Tues): Analysts estimate the pace of vehicle sales increased to an annualized rate of 16.55 million units in November, up from 16.35 million in October.
+“Autos haven’t typically been a focus of Black Friday, but last year the industry made a push to get in on the holiday sales frenzy to good results, and there’s an effort underway again this year to get more people into dealerships after Thanksgiving,” Morgan Stanley’s Ted Wieseman noted.
+“So we’re looking for some more upside to potentially reach 17 million for only the second time in the past eight years.”

+- Construction Spending (Tues): Economists estimate construction spending increased by 0.6% in October.
+“Slowing home improvements have weighed on residential construction spending recently, and there has been some slowdown in nonresidential construction, which could be due to negative payback after stronger spending in Q2,” Nomura economists said.
+“The relatively solid level of housing starts in October should provide some support for construction spending in October.”

-- Monthly Budget Statement (Wed): Economists estimate the US had a budget deficit of $US65.0 billion in November.
+- ADP Employment Change (Wed): Economists estimate US employers added 221,000 private payrolls in November.

-- Retail Sales (Thurs): Economists estimate sales climbed by 0.4% in November.
-Excluding autos and gas, sales are estimated to have increased by 0.5%.
-“The key question around November retail sales is whether non-energy spending is responding more noticeably to lower gasoline prices,” Credit Suisse economists said.
-“The response so far (from the June peak in gas prices through October) has been relatively muted.
-But gasoline fell below $US3.00 nationwide in mid-November, perhaps a key psychological level.
-Black Friday reports were negative, but these are often not a good guide to the monthly Census data.”

-- Initial Jobless Claims (Thurs): Economists estimate the pace of weekly claims fell to 295,000 from 297,000 a week ago.
-“We are inclined to dismiss recent reports as the claims data can be even more volatile than usual around the holiday,” UBS’s Kevin Cummins said.
-“Meanwhile, at 299,000, the four-week average is still low, even if not falling.”
+- Markit US Services PMI (Wed): Economists estimate this services index came in at 56.3 in November, up from a preliminary estimate of 56.3 but down from 57.1 in October.
+“A fifth-consecutive monthly slowing in growth in the service sector adds to signs that the economic upturn has lost considerable momentum, though it’s important to note that the pace of expansion remains robust by historical standards,” Markit’s Chris Williamson said.

+- ISM Non-Manufacturing (Wed): Economists estimate this services index climbed to 57.5 in November from 57.1 in October.
+“Increases in the business activity and new orders are projected to drive a small improvement in the composite,” BNP Paribas economists said.
+“Possible supply chain disruptions are a source of downside risk to our forecast.”

 Market Commentary